rwieruch/blog_robinwieruch_content/pages/work-with-me/index.md

 **Your opportunities to work with me:**

 * **Are you looking for workshops for your development team?** Every month I offer workshops for companies who want to get their development department up and running in full-stack JavaScript.
-My workshops are mainly focused around React.js, Node.js and GraphQL, but here and there I teach a workshop about Webpack or other tech stacks as well.
-Usually a workshop takes up to 3 days and can be done on-site or remotely.
+My workshops are mainly focused on React.js, Node.js and GraphQL, but here and there I teach a workshop about Webpack or other tech stacks as well.
+Usually a workshop takes up from 2 to 3 days and can be done on-site or remotely.
+The workshop will be highly engaging, meaning that it should be taken with smaller groups up to 5 people where everyone can share their screen while engaging in pair programming and discussions.
+I charge a fee per person per day.
+Interested in hearing more?
+Contact me.

 * **Are you looking for a place to advertise your open hiring positions?** Your company name, a couple of words about your company, and a link to your open positions could show for every of my articles to attract potential candidates for your mission.
 This website has enough readers to make this an interesting opportunity for you and it already worked out well for other companies.
 Contact me to get more details about website impressions and how all of this would work out in detail.

-* **Do you want to advertise tech relevant to JavaScript?** Together, we could find a way to offer other developers a way to dive into your solution by giving them a beginner friendly tutorial.
-Exposure is always a great way to find an audience for your idea and my website has grown to a large audience of readers over the last years.

 # Working: Consulting and Freelancing